New MacBook Pro 16-inch (2021) announced: everything we know so far

 As far as the design of the Apple MacBook Pro 16-inch (2021), there isn't a whole lot of change beyond the updated ports.
 The chassis comes in two colors, silver and space gray, and while we'd have liked to see some brighter colors, we can't be too picky given everything else we saw today.

 Some highlights though on the port side of things.
-The MacBook Pro 16-inch (2021) will feature three Thunderbolt 4 ports, one HDMI port, an SDXC card slot, and a MagSafe 3 port, along with a Magic Keyboard with Touch ID, Force Touch trackpad, and a 140W USB-C power adapter.
+The MacBook Pro 16-inch (2021) will feature three Thunderbolt 4 ports, one HDMI port, an SDXC card slot, and a MagSafe 3 port, along with a Magic Keyboard with Touch ID, Force Touch trackpad, and a 140W USB-C power adapter (you can still charge via USB-C if you'd prefer).
+There's also a 3.5mm headphone jack, too.

 MacBook Pro 16-inch (2021) display